These discounted stocking stuffers are worth buying now

 Sold by Amazon

-This set of two lightweight tumblers are perfect for hot or cold beverages.
+This set of two lightweight tumblers is perfect for hot or cold beverages.
 They’re made of durable borosilicate glass and are dishwasher-safe for easy cleaning.

 Sold by Amazon